-This is a full-time programme taken over one academic year (or for route two over an agreed longer duration of up to 24 months).
+This is a full-time programme taken over one academic year.
 The programme starts in September and follows a traditional pattern of an academic year.
+It may be possible, with prior agreement to study the programme over a longer duration of up to 24 months.